RahimAbbas55/Natours-Website-Using-Node-JS-Express-and-MongoDB/README.md

 The project will run on : http://127.0.0.1/api/v1

 The functionalities that can be achieved with this website are:
-->Users can sign up as "user" , "guide" or "lead-guide" on this website.
+1) Users can sign up as "user" , "guide" or "lead-guide" on this website.
-->Users can login to their account using their email and passwordd.
+2) Users can login to their account using their email and passwordd.
-->User can browse through numerous tours and can book the tour of their liking.
+3) User can browse through numerous tours and can book the tour of their liking.
-->The booking of the tours is achieved through the payment integration of "Stripe API".
+4) The booking of the tours is achieved through the payment integration of "Stripe API".
-->The users can also check their booking in the user profile section.
+5) The users can also check their booking in the user profile section.
-->Moreover, the user can edit their username, email and password in the user profile section.
+6) Moreover, the user can edit their username, email and password in the user profile section.

 <- How to run the project ->
 1)Download the project from the github repository and open it in Vs Code Editor.

 2)Download the "Node Js" installer from your web-browser and install it on your system.

 3)Open the integrated terminal in the Vs code and initialize the project by typing the command "npm init".

 4)Press "Enter" and you will shown multiple options about the description of the project.
 Set your prefered description about the project and press enter.

 5)After initalizing, you have install multiple npm packages/dependencies that are given below:
   ->"@babel/polyfill": "^7.12.1",
   ->"@stripe/stripe-js": "^3.0.3",